How To Convert A Character Into Savage Worlds

 The next bit of information that is important is a good description of the characters skills/equipment and powers.

-www.marvel.com, they have a character bio section that is just wonderful, I will usually read a character’s wikipedia article as well..
+Since I am writing up Havok, I will go to www.marvel.com, they have a character bio section that is just wonderful, I will usually read a character’s wikipedia article as well..

 2. Look for other write-ups to study as a template.